solita/ansible-role-solita.jenkins/README.rst

 Development
 -------------

-Setup a test environment by running `vagrant up` in test directory.
+Setup a test environment by running ``vagrant up`` in test directory.
-Execute `vagrant ssh -c rake` to run unit tests.
+Execute ``vagrant ssh -c rake`` to run unit tests.

 -------------
 OpenJDK 11
 -------------
 This role has dependency on `geerlingguy.java <https://github.com/geerlingguy/ansible-role-java>`_.

-`geerlingguy.java <https://github.com/geerlingguy/ansible-role-java>`_ supports OpenJDK 11 installation out of the box with, by specifying `java_packages` variable in inventory/playbook/extra vars like this:
+`geerlingguy.java <https://github.com/geerlingguy/ansible-role-java>`_ supports OpenJDK 11 installation out of the box with, by specifying `java_packages` variable in inventory / playbook / extra vars like this:

 RedHat/Centos:

 .. code-block:: yaml